Drixevel-Archive/TF2-Party/README.md

-# TF2-Party
+# TF2-Invisifortress
- A Mario Party style gamemode for Team Fortress 2.
+An experimental gamemode involving invisibility for Team Fortress 2.